2024 Solar Incentives Guide for South Windsor, CT - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of your solar system's cost.

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum claim amount.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-To find out exactly how much the ITC could save you, speak with your local South Windsor solar panel installation expert.
+To better understand how the ITC might apply to you, contact your local South Windsor solar panel installer and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local South Windsor solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+To understand how the new Clean Energy Credit applies to you, reach out to your local South Windsor solar installation company.

 State & Local Solar Incentives